Funding Opportunity Title: U.S. Embassy Phnom Penh PAS Annual Program Statement

 Terms and Conditions: Before submitting an application, applicants should review all the terms and conditions and required certifications which will apply to this award, to ensure that they will be able to comply.
 These include:

-2 CFR 200, 2 CFR 600, Certifications and Assurances, and the Department of State Standard Terms and Conditions, all of which are available here.
+2 CFR 200, 2 CFR 600, Certifications and Assurances, and the Department of State Standard Terms and Conditions.

 Note the U.S Flag branding and marking requirements in the Standard Terms and Conditions.